Nettwerk Music Group

 Nettwerk Music Group is an independent record label founded in 1984.

 The Vancouver-based company was created by principals Terry McBride and Mark Jowett.
 Initially specializing in electronic music such as alternative dance and industrial, the label expanded its roster to include pop, rock and numerous singer-songwriters.
-Nettwerk has played an impactful role in many artists' careers, such as Coldplay, Sarah McLachlan, and Barenaked Ladies.
+Nettwerk has played an impactful role in many artists' careers, such as Skinny Puppy, Coldplay, Sarah McLachlan, and Barenaked Ladies.

-The label was named Billboard's "Indie Power Players" list in 2024 and 2025.
+The label was named Billboards "Indie Power Players" list in 2024 and 2025.

 History

 In 1984, Terry McBride and his friend Mark Jowett attended—and both dropped out of—the University of British Columbia.
 As students, McBride studied civil engineering while Jowett took classes in creative writing, theater and English.
 The two met at a house party where Jowett's electronic music band Moev was performing.

 Once out of college, McBride began managing Moev, for whom Jowett played guitar.
 Moev was signed to Go Records, a small San Francisco label that went bankrupt, leaving the band without distribution.
 McBride's small apartment became a hang out for their friends, which included members of the electro-industrial band Skinny Puppy; McBride and Jowett starting putting out their records, along with Moev's and The Grapes of Wrath.
+Along with McBride and Jowett, the other co-founders of Nettwerk consisted of Tom Ferris and Cal Stephenson (the other members of Moev at that point).
+Ferris and Stephenson operated Limited Vision Studio, primarily as Nettwerk's in-house studio.

-Nettwerk Music Group officially opened its doors in 1985.
-Their first release was The Grapes of Wrath's self-titled EP followed by their full-length, September Bowl of Green.
+Nettwerk Music Group officially opened its doors in 1984.
+Their first release was Moev's Toulyev EP, and the first non-Moev release was The Grapes of Wrath's self-titled EP (followed by their full-length, September Bowl of Green).
 It piqued the attention of Capitol Records, and paved the way for a distribution deal for the band and Nettwerk as a label in 1986.
 In 1986, Nettwerk brought on Ric Arboit as a third partner and managing director.
+Not long after, Ferris and Stephenson distanced themselves from Nettwerk's business dealings, while Jowett also departed from Moev to focus full-time on Nettwerk.

 Despite having an eclectic initial roster of artists, Nettwerk gained a reputation as an industrial music label, an assumption bolstered by the label's roster of homegrown and licensed industrial acts including Skinny Puppy, Severed Heads, SPK, Manufacture, and Single Gun Theory.
 George Maniatis, one of the label's early promotion managers, observed that "Remission (Skinny Puppy's mini-album), which was one of our first releases, grabbed everybody by the you-know-whats...
 Because of it, everybody assumed we were just industrial dance.
 But we never set out in that direction—it's just that they hit first."